Cost of Delay: Learn Why Your Digital Product Company Is Losing Millions

 A HiPPo is rarely a reliable framework.
-This is why we have the old adage that says “two heads are better than one”.
+This is why we have the old adage that says “Two heads are better than one”.

 Elements of Cost of Delay

 Using the framework of CoD, the company has to determine what delaying or not doing the project at all will cost the company.
 This is challenging as there’s an undefined financial result.
-So how can an organization decide on their next step?
+So how can an organization decide on its next step?